Introduction for Educators

 Building Democracy for All has been developed by a collaborative writing team of higher education faculty, public school teachers, educational librarians, and college students who are preparing to become history and social studies teachers.
 The primary editors and curators are from the University of Massachusetts Amherst College of Education.
 Contributing teachers come from school districts in the Connecticut River valley region of western Massachusetts (Amherst, Gateway, Westfield, Hampshire Regional, and Springfield).
 As an open resource, the book is being revised constantly by the members of the writing team to ensure timely inclusion of online resources and information.

+Our goal is to build interactive and inquiry-based learning experiences for students in upper elementary, middle and high schools, as well as college courses.
 When thinking about teaching, learning, and school curriculum, writer Daniel Osborn (2020) reminds us, that "we have to remain vigilant of the role this institution plays in shaping collective memory and forming identities" (para.
 6).
-In Let's Rethink How We Teach Black History, Osborn asks:
+In his publication, Let's Rethink How We Teach Black History, Osborn asks:

 - What narratives are we privileging as educators?